-Bruce Lee once famously said: “Adapt what is useful, reject what is useless, and add what is specifically your own.”
+Bruce Lee, one of the most iconic Asian-American actors of all time, once famously said: “Adapt what is useful, reject what is useless, and add what is specifically your own.”

 But Lee was more than a pithy quote-generating machine.
 Despite recent questionable depictions of the martial arts superstar in films like Once Upon A Time In Hollywood, Lee was a master in both acting, writing, directing, and — of course — fight choreography.
 Lee has sewn his influence into the fabric of combat cinema, where it can be felt far beyond Tarantino.